Ostankino Palace: 19th to 21st centuries

 Sheremetev's heirs barely maintained the palace; in the 1830s they demolished the old living quarters dating back to the 17th century, and demolished some of the free-standing service buildings.
-The palace was revived for a short time in 1856, when Alexander II chose Ostankino as his temporary residence during his coronation.
-Ground floor rooms were converted to living quarters and redecorated, probably by Mikhail Bykovsky.

 Ostankino Park fell in neglect in the 1830s.
 In the second part of the 19th century parts of the park were sold to dacha developers and leased to farmers, while the greenhouses concentrated on commercial flower growing.

-At the end of the 19th century Sheremetev Park became a popular picnic destination; Sheremetevs built a temporary summer stage and ballroom.
-The palace, which went through another round of repairs and alterations in the 1870s, was opened for public viewing.

 In the Soviet period the nationalized palace operated as a museum of serf art.
-In 1935 the eastern part of former Ostankino park grounds were allotted to the emerging Agricultural Exhibition and completely remodelled by 1939.
-In the same 1939 a part of regular English garden, immediately north from the palace, was replanted; Ostankino park proper shrunk to just one square kilometer as the lands further north became the State Botanical Garden.
+In 1935 the eastern part of former Ostankino park grounds were allotted to the emerging Agricultural Exhibition and remodelled by 1939.
+Ostankino park proper shrunk to just one square kilometer as the lands further north became the State Botanical Garden.

 Throughout the Soviet period the main theater hall was set up a single ballroom space.
 Partitions separating stage, orchestra pit and spectator areas were re-introduced during the controversial repairs of the 2000s, so the theater can once again be used in its original function.

 Attribution dispute

 Nikolai Sheremetev managed construction himself, hiring architects at will; in addition to original architectural work, he reused drafts of Saint Petersburg architects.
 Contemporary academic studies agree on the fact that, while certain parts and details of the palace can be attributed to specific architects (with different degree of probability), the palace as a whole—even its basic layout—has no single author apart from Sheremetev himself.

-Of all architects involved in the project, Ivan Starov's input is least controversial; Starov's trademark palladian windows without impost columns were unique for the period, his work for Sheremetev in Saint Petersburg and Moscow was thoroughly documented and studied.
-Modern studies also attribute specific palace interiors to Vincenzo Brenna.
-Shape of southern façade is usually credited to Francesco Camporesi.

-Pyotr Argunov's role as a long-time construction manager is undisputed, but his actual creative input remains unresolved.
-Karl Blank, who died in 1793, consulted Sheremetev in the beginning of the project; later stages of construction (1794–1798) were influenced by Giacomo Quarenghi.
-Elizvoy Nazarov consulted Sheremetev throughout the project.

 Igor Grabar attributed design of the palace to Vasily Bazhenov; this viewpoint is discarded by modern studies as unsubstantiated.